Who's being trained here; them or me?!

 General expectations: Your puppy just left his litter and has no idea where he is.
 He's lonely, frightened, stressed and overwhelmed.
 Keep the first week very low-key.
 Limit visits, allow your puppy to get used to your house without hauling him out for playdates or visits to other people's homes, keep the food and water down 24/7, handle and cuddle him for 30 minutes and then give him 2 hours of alone time, and watch for hypoglycemia.
 Your puppy should not be romping around your house.
 Even though the puppy may seem more settled because it's busy running and exploring, this is actually stressful for them and limiting their space will help them settle more quickly.

 It is normal to have a lot of crying and distress.
 Some families will report a puppy that settles in quickly, but these families are not the norm and don't judge your success by them.
 They may pat themselves on the back and share their experiences as the "expert" but they just lucked out by getting an extra easy puppy!
 Be patient, be relaxed, comfort your puppy and after a couple days of settling in, start working on your separation and kennel training.
-Don't expect any degree of initial potty training success and shelve any expectations.
+Don't expect any degree of initial potty training success.
 Once your puppy has settled you can begin the real work of training!

 Info for the first few weeks: